MQ-FOAR705/Hunt-Exercises/README.md

 ```
 This should produce a tick mark with the name or the test, and '1 test, 0 failures'

-8. With the main folder still as the working directory, we will now run the script.
+8. With the main folder still as the working directory, we will now run the script (Please note, later rerunning the script in the same directory with an updated notes file will overwrite the previous sorted notes files.
+Version control is recommended).
 In the unix shell enter,
 ```
 bash code/organise_notes.sh data/name_of_your_notes_file.txt
 ```